jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 A salt or pepper is a random value added as additional input to a password hash function to **protect** the resulting hash **from reverse hash lookups** (and optimised versions of reverse hash lookups such as rainbow tables).

 Salts are stored in the user table in the database, one random salt per user, whereas a pepper is a single random value specific to an application and is stored outside of the database (preferably in some form of secure storage).
-In subsequent sections we will explain in detail the use of salts and peppers and what reverse hash lookups are.
+This way, if the authentication system is attacked, both the database and the pepper would need to be compromised in order for the passwords to even begin to be able to be attacked.

 <figure>
   <img src="/image/blog/2023-04-02-salts-and-peppers/salt-and-pepper-locations.svg" alt="Salts and Pepper Locations"/>
   <figcaption>Salts and Pepper Locations</figcaption>
 </figure>

+In the following sections we will explain in detail the use of salts and peppers and what reverse hash lookups are.

 # Storing Passwords